greghendershott/racket-mode/README.md

 ## Update

-Be aware that an Emacs package update doesn't necessarily fully update Emacs' state.
-An example symptom is an "invalid function" error message.
-You might need to restart Emacs.
-In some cases, you might even need to:
+Be aware that updating an Emacs package doesn't necessarily fully update Emacs' state.
+(One example symptom: an "invalid function" error message.)

+- After updating the package, you might need to restart Emacs.

+- In some cases, you might even need to:

     1. Uninstall racket-mode
     2. Exit and restart Emacs
     3. Install racket-mode

-If you still experience a problem, please `M-x racket-bug-report` and submit an [issue].

 ## Configure